BasicDesignProject-py/Ours/README.md

 04 - If there are cats and dogs: Show the result
      If there is no cat or dog: Output "No desired animal found" 05 - Finish

+To make the program work, we will need some
 """